 This post may contain affiliate links, which means that if you click a link and take action, I may make a small commission at no additional cost to you.
 I only recommend products I love!
 More info here.

-I am not making enough milk to feed my baby without supplementing.
+I am not pumping enough milk to feed my baby without supplementing.
 What can I do?

-There are a bunch of strategies that you can use to try to bring your supply up, such as fenugreek, blessed thistle, teas, drinking more water, or prescription meds like domperidone.
+After that, there are a bunch of strategies that you can use to try to bring your supply up, such as power pumping, oatmeal, herbs like fenugreek or blessed thistle, teas, drinking more water, or prescription meds like domperidone.
 I have written about the basics of each of these here, as well as in greater detail in an e-book.

 Here are some tips for getting more milk out of the sessions you do have:

 My milk supply used to be fine, but it recently dropped.
 What is going on and what can I do about it?

 If you used to make enough milk and then your supply went down, the prime culprits are: